 Otherwise, you can use the following alternatives:

-Rather than using ADFS + SAML authentication, consider using Microsoft Azure Active Directory B2C to synchronize your on-premise AD to Azure AD, then use the Azure AD integration of FotoWeb.
+Rather than using ADFS + SAML authentication, consider using Microsoft Azure Active Directory B2C to synchronize your on-premises AD to Azure AD, then use the Azure AD integration of FotoWeb.
 For documentation and pricing, see microsoft.com.

 - Rather than using your own Active Directory, consider using Microsoft Office 365 and the Azure AD integration of FotoWeb for authentication.
 This is a fully cloud-based authentication solution that requires only minimal setup and management.
 For documentation and pricing, see microsoft.com.